 Build Manufacturing Specific Lead Generation Campaigns

-There is a lot of prep work involved in creating an effective lead generation campaign.
-To find out more about lead generation, you can read more here.
+There’s a lot of prep work involved in creating an effective lead-generation campaign.
+This blog will help you get started.

-Ubersuggest, Moz, and SEMrush are great tools to use to research keywords!
+- Do keyword research: Ubersuggest, Moz, and Semrush are great tools to use to research keywords.

-Backlinks are when another website links to your website inside their site.
-This helps build your site’s domain authority and drive traffic to your site from their site.
+- Increase backlinks: Backlinks are when another website links to your site.
+They help build your site’s domain authority and drive traffic to your site.

 Evangelize Your Manufacturing Business

 Last but not least, you should evangelize your manufacturing business.
-There are many ways in which you can do this.
-Here are some ideas to evangelize your company:
+There are many ways in which you can do this; here are some ideas:

 Marketing Tracking Tools Your Company Should Be Using